 The NHRA has strict guidelines for Funny Cars.
 Most of the principles relate to the engine.
 In short, the engines can only be V8s displacing no over 500 cubic inches or 8,193.53cc.
-Engine preferred design is a Donovan, loosely supported on the second generation Chrysler 426 Hemi.
+Engine’s preferred design is a Donovan, loosely supported on the second-generation Chrysler 426 Hemi.

-Horsepower claims vary from 6,978 to 8,897 but usually around 8,000 HP.
-Supercharged, nitromethane fuelled motors of this kind even includes a high torque, which is estimated at 9,500 NM.
+Horsepower claims vary from 6,978 to 8,897 but are usually around 8,000 HP.
+Supercharged, nitromethane fuelled motors of this kind even include a high torque, which is estimated at 9,500 NM.
 They achieve a 6G acceleration from a standing start, which is very impressive.